This tutorial provides an overview of the Online version of ArcGIS, one of ESRI's many mapping tools.

 H. Sharing your Map

-I recommend you use Firefox to download all the files for this workshop.
+First, we recommend you use Firefox to download all the files for this workshop.
 To have Firefox ask you where to save a file whenever you download something (to avoid having to find it in your Downloads directory and move it to your workshop folder):

 1. Start up Firefox (if not already running).

 2. Click on the menu icon (3 horizontal lines) on the top right.
+Select Options.

 4. Next, you should create a folder to store all your files.
 You are welcome to organize the files as you wish, but if you need some file management assistance, I recommend the following: